 - See also: prolog, owl, axiom

-- I have 35 facts about INFER. what would you like to know? email me and let me know how I can help.
+- Have a question about INFER not answered here?
+Email me and let me know how I can help.